-Richmond Council approves 87.5% of planning applications, based on 32,944 real decisions analysed from the council’s public planning portal.
-The national average across all councils tracked by PlanningLens is 88.3%.
-Richmond is closely in line with the national average.
+Richmond Council approves 87.6% of planning applications, based on 33,219 real decisions analysed from the council’s public planning portal.
+The national average across all councils tracked by PlanningLens is 88.6%.
+Richmond sits 1.0 percentage points below the national average.

 Enter your postcode for a free, personalised approval pattern report, based on your ward and application type.